Pablo18011/Vector/README.md

 ![](Images/VectorRP700x250.png)

-The advantages of fluted plastic are increased strength and durability compared to foam board, With only a slight increase in weight.The disadvantages are that it requires more planning and is more difficult to cut compared to foam board.
+The advantages of fluted plastic are increased strength and durability compared to foam board, With only a slight increase in weight.The disadvantages are that it requires more planning,is difficult to cut compared to foam board, polypropylene can be difficult to glue and PVC can crack with impacts.

 ![](Images/VectorBP700x417.png)